 Click on the link below to see all your grades for the semester.

 Please note that point totals, not percent scores, are given for each exam.
 Exam 1 was worth 54 points, Exam 2 was worth 54 points, Exam 3 was worth 78 points, Exam 4 was worth 64 points, and Exam 5 was worth 100 points.
 Exam 2 and Exam 3 each had 6 point curve corrections; these have already been added to your Exam 2 and Exam 3 scores.
 Neither Exam 1 nor Exam 4 nor the Final have curve corrections because the mean for each of those exams was above 70%.
 Students who took the makeup exam will have the point score for the exam they missed listed in the MAKEUP column; everybody else will have 0's in that column.
-Regrade scores are complete for all exams except for Exam 4; those will be updated in time for grade submission on Tuesday.
+Regrade scores are now complete for all exams including Exam 4.

 Your total points for the lab are presented under LABGR.
 Lab sections 2 and 10 had significantly lower means than all the rest; students in these labs received a 5 point lab curve correction which is listed under LABCURVE, everyone else will have a 0 for LABCURVE.